nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 "title"
 "format"
 ```

+When using the `keys()` iterator, you'll receive only the corresponding keys in the collection.
+For arrays, this means you'll only receive numeric indices even if you've added named properties to array object.
+This is different from the way the `for-in` loop works with arrays because the `for-in` loop iterates over properties rather than just the numeric indices.

 Additionally, each collection type has a default iterator that is used by `for-of` whenever an iterator isn't explicitly specified.
 The default iterator for arrays and sets is `values()` while the default iterator for maps is `entries()`.
 This makes it a little bit easier to use collection objects in `for-of`: